 Don’t forget to ask for details — for example, whether or not they can drive a manual-shift vehicle or a large flatbed truck.
 While some of these qualities may seem given or obvious to you, your potential new hire might gloss right over them.
 Think of these details as mandatories that should be mentioned now.

 Make sure your job posting is inviting, not too “wordy” and attractive enough to spark interest.
 It is perfectly fine to end your write-up with something like, “For more information please email or call us at …” to see which candidates take the initiative to reach out to you.
 If they initiate contact, it not only shows real interest, but also starts a dialogue – one that may grow into a positive, long-term working relationship.

 Once you’ve perfected your job description, it’s time to post it and find your perfect candidate.

-In Australia, the best sites to place construction and outdoor services jobs are:
+In the U.S., the best sites to place construction and outdoor services jobs are:

 All three of these sites are popular among individuals seeking construction and outdoor services jobs.
-As a bonus, they each have great local databases and are free!
+As a bonus, they each have robust local databases and are free!